Explore Our Programs

 The program continues to grow and sprout connections throughout the community.
 Last year, a teaching assistant supported by the Music Academy of North Carolina worked with the program.
 An after school string orchestra was formed at Jackson Middle School, the school which many Peck graduates attend.
 The Sphinx Chamber Orchestra gave a performance and clinic at Peck Elementary in October 2011 and the Harlem Quartet performed at the school in the 2012-13 season.
 The program was featured in the UNCG magazine in the spring of 2012.

 (This program is fully funded by the Greensboro Symphony Guild; each program cost $2,000 per year)

 This exciting new program continues to grow.
 Over the course of each partnership, high school music students receive up close performances by Greensboro Symphony musicians, specialized coaching sessions on orchestral music ad visits from Maestro Sitkovetsky and guest artists.

 Following the in-school presentations and coaching sessions, the high school ensemble performs on stage prior to a Greensboro Symphony Masterworks concert.
 The high school musicians are invited to stay for the concert to hear their mentors perform.

 The Greensboro Symphony has partnered with Ragsdale High School in 2008, Grimsley High School in 2009, Weaver Academy and Northern Guilford in 2010, Page High School and Northwest Guilford High School 2012, Southwest Guilford High School 2013.
-This year we are sponsoring two (2) High Schools; Western Guilford High School for orchestra and Northwest High School ensemble.
+Subsequent years included sponsoring multiple Guilford Country school.
+This year we are again sponsoring Ragsdale High School.

 Greensboro Symphony Youth Orchestra